maejohns/maejohns/README.md

 # Mark E. Johnson, PhD

 ## 👋 About Me
 Computational mathematician (Princeton PhD) exploring the mathematics of ethical AI and privacy-preserving technologies.
 Former VP Engineering at Netflix, CDO at Groupon, and SVP at Peloton.
-Training for Race Across America 2026.

 ## 🧠 Technical Background
 - PhD in Applied & Computational Mathematics (Princeton University)